What do you need to know about death announcements?

 How to Write a Death Announcement

-Keep the death announcement simple and brief.
-Just highlight the key events.
+Keep the death information message simple and brief.
+Just highlight the key events and necessary information.
 Remember, you only need a short paragraph, typically 2-5 sentences in length.

-- Start with the person’s full name, state that they have died, and mention the date of death.
+- Start with the person’s name (in full), state that they have died, and mention the date of death.